PG1003/bitmap/reference.md

 ### `from_hcl( h, c, l )`

-Returns a color that is comverted from the HCL color model values.
+Returns a color that is converted from the HCL color model values.

 ### `from_hsl( h, s, l )`

-Returns a color that is comverted from the HSL color model values.
+Returns a color that is converted from the HSL color model values.

 ### `from_hsv( h, s, v [, a] )`

-Returns a color that is comverted from the HSV color model values.
+Returns a color that is converted from the HSV color model values.
 The optional parameter `a` is a value between 0.0 up to 1.0 that is transformed to an alpha.

 ### `from_Lab( L, a, b )`

-Returns a color that is comverted from the CIE Lab color model values.
+Returns a color that is converted from the CIE Lab color model values.

 ### `from_rgba( r, g, b [, a] )`

-Returns a color that is comverted from the RGB color component values.
+Returns a color that is converted from the RGB color component values.
 When the optional alpha is not provided the default value of 255 will be used.

 ### `red( color )`